semuconsulting/pyubx2/README.md

 ```
 1. attribute names must be unique within each message class
 2. attribute types must be one of the valid types (I1, U2, X4, etc.)
-3. repeating groups must be defined as a tuple ('numr', {dict}), where:
+3. repeating or bitfield groups must be defined as a tuple ('numr', {dict}), where:
    'numr' is either:
      a. an integer representing a fixed number of repeats e.g. 32
      b. a string representing the name of a preceding attribute containing the number of repeats e.g. 'numCh'
-     c.
+     c. an 'X' attribute type ('X1', 'X2', 'X4', etc) representing a group of individual bit flags
+     d.
 'None' for a 'variable by size' repeating group.
 Only one such group is permitted per payload and it must be at the end.
    {dict} is the nested dictionary of repeating items
 ```

 Repeating attribute names are parsed with a two-digit suffix (svid_01, svid_02, etc.).
 Nested repeating groups are supported.
-See CFG-VALGET, MON-SPAN, NAV-SAT and RXM-RLM by way of examples.
+See CFG-VALGET, MON-SPAN, NAV-PVT, NAV-SAT and RXM-RLM by way of examples.

 In most cases, a UBX message's content (payload) is uniquely defined by its class, id and mode; accommodating the message simply requires the addition of an appropriate dictionary entry to the relevant `ubxtypes_*.py` module(s).